-“A little, dear heart,” she smiled.
-“I see your memories as you recall your conflict with Pious and again I fear a magic that raises and animates corpses.
-I hope that he remains dead and is now suffering as a tortured soul in the depths of Hell.”
+“A little,” she smiled.
+“I can see you piercing Pious through the heart but I fear the dark magic that animated his corpse.
+I hope that he now suffers in the deepest depths of Hell.”

-“With Azrael dead, he moved no more,” Saul agreed.
-“But in my heart, I now fear that undead creature more than all the Tally-men and all the Abbots in the world combined.”
+“When Azrael died, he moved no more,” Saul agreed.
+“But by my soul, I still fear that undead creature more than all the Tally-men and all the Abbots in the world combined.”

-“As do I,” said Shield, grasping his arm and ignoring Ibrahim’s muttered jealousies.
-“But with Mother Fern and our Light-Father, we will defeat the Gross Thousands and free these Isles.”
+“As do I,” said Shield, taking his hands and ignoring Ibrahim’s muttered jealousies.
+“But with Mother Fern and our Light-Father, we will defeat the Gross Thousands and free these isles.”

 “Dream of Paradise, if you must,” Ibrahim said sourly, folding his powerful arms.
-“But this is our reality,” he added indicating the flickering heavens above.
-“But my inner demon is at peace because he knows we have so many Fathers and Brothers yet to kill.
-There is always something to look forward to.”
+“But this is our reality,” he added, indicating the flickering heavens above.
+“At least my inner demon is happy: there are so many Fathers and Brothers yet to kill that he always has something to look forward to.”

 “Did you find anything, Bas?”
 Harold demanded.
-He estimated that she’d jumped at least five metres to the ground with no apparent exertion.
-Her cold, calculating father would have been immensely proud of his achievement in creating this hybrid child had he not been betrayed by the Order he had served so well.
+He estimated that she’d jumped more than five yards to the ground with no apparent exertion.
+Her cold, calculating father would have been proud of his achievement in creating this hybrid child had he not himself been betrayed by the Order he had served so well.

-“Yes, Light-Father, about one dozen chains from here is a wood-master’s cottage set off the road and completely hidden from view.
-The roof is intact and it is dry enough inside apart from all the cobwebs.
-Follow me and keep off the road – I am sure I heard half-tracks but this thunder is making me deaf.”
+“Yes, Light-Father, a dozen chains from here is a wood-master’s cottage set off the road and hidden from view.
+The roof is intact and dry enough inside.
+There are lots of cobwebs but it’s free of bones.
+Follow me and keep away from the road – I’m sure I heard half-tracks but this thunder is making me deaf.”

-“At least there is no chance of Tally-men operating in such a downpour,” Fern noted.
-“We will light a candle but ensure no chink of light passes the drapes or we will be lost.”
+“At least there’s no chance of Tally-men operating in such a downpour,” Fern noted.
+“We’ll light the candles but no chink of light must pass the drapes or we’ll be discovered.”

-Had the figure been holding a scythe, he could easily have passed for a manifestation of Death.
-Instead he raised a gloved hand.
-“Ah, Light-Father, well met.
+But for the lack of a scythe, Harold thought that he could have been looking at a manifestation of Death.
+Instead the man raised a gloved hand: “Ah, Light-Father, well met.
 I mean you no harm.
-I have someone here who would like to speak with you.”
+I have four saboteurs here who would like to speak with you.”

 From behind him, a small, bald, drenched figure emerged and stepped timidly into the candle-light.

-He looked up at Michael but could not see his face as it was shrouded in the deep shadow beneath the cowl.
+He looked up at Michael but he could not see his face as it was shrouded in the shadow of the cowl.
 “Thank you for saving them, Abbot Michael,” he said simply.

 “How could you possibly know my name?”
 Michael exclaimed then he noticed Fern.
 “Ah, the dark arts of the Wiccans, I see.
-The reading of minds is but a minor slight in God’s eye I am told when compared to the arcane devilry of their witchcraft.”
+The reading of minds is but a minor slight in God’s eye when compared to the arcane panoply of their witchcraft.”

 Fern rose to her feet and brandished her staff.
 “Be civil, monster, lest I cast thee screaming from this world.”
-She indicated the drawn weapons of the four youngsters.
-“Or perhaps I should allow these children to pry open the gates of Hell for you.”
+She indicated the drawn weapons of the four youngsters behind her.
+“Perhaps I should let these children pry open the gates of Hell for you.”

-“I know the virus makes you immortal so I want to know why you now decry the Order whom you’ve willingly followed unto the ruin of mankind.
-Tell me, monster, why I should believe you?”
+“I want to know why the Order has turned on you and why you now decry and betray the Order you’ve willingly served all your adult life and blindly followed unto the ruin of all humanity.
+Tell me, monster, why should I believe you?”

 “Because the Order reviles me as the Naked One.”

-“What do they mean by that?
-Are you naked because you’ve finally cast off the mantle of death and poisonous deceit?”
+“What do you mean by that?
+Are you naked because you’ve finally cast off your mantle of arrogance and delusion?”

-“Oh, it’s far more literal than you could ever imagine,” he said quietly.
-He unfastened his sodden robes, pulled back the cowl and let his clothing fall to the floor.
-He then pulled aside the bandages about his face “Behold.”
+“Oh, it’s far more literal than you could ever imagine, Wiccan,” he said quietly.
+He unfastened his sodden robes, pulled back the cowl and removed his gloves and the bandages that hid his face.
+He let them all fall to the floor.
+“Behold.”